rehive/docs-portal/content/platform/usage/multi-factor.md

 ### Usage

-Take a look at the [API Reference](REPLACE) for the list of multi-factor endpoints.
+Take a look at the [Platform API Reference](https://rehive-platform.redoc.ly) for the list of multi-factor endpoints.

 When logging in and a challenge is issued, the login response will include a list of challenges like: